JWChannel/CathayBankKokoHW/README.md

     <img src="ReadMeImages/1-1-no-friends.png" alt="No Friends Scenario" width="200">
 </p>

-2. **Friend List**: Shows when there are friends. (**Note: The API still returns one invitation.
+2. **Friend List Merge**: Shows when there are friends. (**Note: The API still returns one invitation.
 If you don't want to display the invitationCard, please set inviteLimit to 0 in FriendsVC.**) Makes two API requests to:
     - `https://dimanyen.github.io/friend1.json`
     - `https://dimanyen.github.io/friend2.json`